Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Designing a Benchmark for Journalism with Practitioners

-For each of the 90-minute breakout sessions, participants were assigned to groups based on complementary perspectives and backgrounds and worked through a structured flow of questions with respect to different journalism use cases and underlying values that were geared towards grounding the discussions in the domain.
-These included six news production use cases: Information/Data Extraction, Semantic Search, Summarization, Content Transformation, Background Research, and Fact Checking; and six values that are typically important to the practice of journalism: Accuracy, Transparency, Confidence/Uncertainty, Accountability, Objectivity/Bias, and Timeliness/Recency.
-The selection of these use cases and values was informed by previous research \cite{10.1145/3715336.3735717, 10.13140/RG.2.2.31540.05765, cools2024uses-635, diakopoulos2023leveraging-af4, Deuze2005if, Hanitzsch2007it} and a pre-workshop survey of the workshop participants asking them to rate the importance of benchmarking LLMs for an even larger array of potential use cases and values.
 The questions that participants worked through were somewhat different for the use cases and the values.
 For use case sessions, the questions included: \textit{How have you used generative AI for this use case?
 How would you assess the performance of specific tasks in this use case?
 And How would you assess the performance of specific tasks in this use case?}.
 For values sessions, the questions included: \textit{How is this value reflected in your work?, How do you imagine a generative AI system could violate this value?
 And How would you set up a test case to assess the alignment of a generative AI model or system with this value?}.
-Groups were provided with further discussion prompts that aligned with each guiding question (See Appendix \ref{appendix:a}).
+Groups were provided with further discussion prompts that aligned with each guiding question (See Appendix \ref{appendix:b}).
 The groups were structured such that individual participants had a few minutes to contemplate and take notes for each question in turn before engaging in discussion with the rest of the group.